14 Top-Rated Attractions in the Free State & Mpumalanga

-The largest and oldest national park in South Africa, Kruger National Park is famous for its incredible diversity of wildlife.
+Kruger National Park is one of Africa's top game reserves.
+It's also the largest and oldest national park in South Africa and is famous for its incredible diversity of wildlife.
 The park covers more than two million hectares, and the province of Mpumalanga provides access to the popular southern section.
 The park is also part of the Great Limpopo Transfrontier Park, an extensive wilderness area linking Limpopo National Park in Mozambique, and, in the future, Gonarezhou National Park in Zimbabwe.

 Many visitors come here to see the Big Five: lion, leopard, elephant, buffalo, and rhino, however the park also protects more than 500 species of birds, 114 species of reptiles, and 147 different mammals including rare species such as African wild dogs.
 San rock art and Stone Age archeological sites provide insight into the park's original inhabitants.